Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 How did you decide to create a bathrobe as your item?

 Well, I used to have something that the moths got to that was from years and years and years ago.
 That was sort of what I was thinking, but I wanted it to go beyond my home.
 Also, packing is so hard in the winter.
 In the summer, you can literally take your whole wardrobe with you because it fits in a suitcase, so fine and thin and linen.
 In the winter, you have to choose a coat or maybe two, to get them in your suitcase.
 You just can’t bring all your coats with you.
-And I thought, ‘what if I could just take one coat with me and it does everything?
-It would be the bathrobe.’
+And I thought, What if I could just take one coat with me and it does everything?
+It would be the bathrobe.
 In choosing the fabric, I wanted pure luxury, so I was sent beautiful fabrics to choose from.
-And then they sent me something, saying, ‘Don’t look at the fabric, just look at it for color,’ because I was aiming at a beautiful charcoal.
-And I said, ‘but what is this fabric?’
+And then they sent me something, saying, ‘Don’t look at the fabric; just look at it for color,’ because I was aiming for a beautiful charcoal.
+And I said, ‘But what is this fabric?’
 And it was cashmere with a little hint of wool in it.
-And I decided to use that.
-Just a little bit of wool to make it more cozy and give it more body.
+So I decided to use that.
+Just a little bit of wool to make it cozier and give it more body.

 How will you be styling your cashmere robe?